wp-plugins/flexible-posts-widget/readme.txt

 Flexible Posts Widget (FPW) is more than just a simple alternative to the default Recent Posts widget.
 With many per-instance options it is highly customizable and allows advanced users to display the resulting posts virtually any way imaginable.

-Version 3.0 is a major enhancement as widgets can now get posts by *both* post type and/or taxonomy & term as well as select *multiple* post types and terms.
-Previous versions of the plugin only allowed post type *or* taxonomy & term queries, not both.
+Version 3.0 is a major enhancement as widgets can now get posts by *BOTH* post type and/or taxonomy & term as well as select *multiple* post types and terms.
+Previous versions of the plugin only allowed post type OR taxonomy & term queries, not both.

 = Features & options =
 * Customizable widget title
-* Get posts by post type(s) and/or taxonomy & term(s) or directly by a list of post IDs.
+* Get posts via post type(s) and/or taxonomy & term(s).
 * Control the number of posts displayed and the number of posts to offset.
 * Option to display the post feature image.
 * Select the post feature image size to display from existing image sizes: thumbnail, medium, large, post-thumbnail or any size defined by the current theme.